-A welcoming museum experience that bridges language barriers
+A welcoming McClung Museum experience that bridges language barriers

 On the bus ride home, Isabela Miguel listened to her seven children talk excitedly about their favorite pieces of artwork from the day’s trip to the McClung Museum of Natural History and Culture.
 Each child brought home a hand-made holiday card created using a variety of printing techniques.